Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/overview.rst

 	       |
 	   port/PHY

-Below the objects are described.
-For each object a brief description is provided along with a summary of the kinds of operations the object supports and a summary of key resources of the object (MMIO regions and IRQs).
+Below the woke objects are described.
+For each object a brief description is provided along with a summary of the woke kinds of operations the woke object supports and a summary of key resources of the woke object (MMIO regions and IRQs).

 DPMAC (Datapath Ethernet MAC)